tbolg/tbolg.github.io/README.md

 # CGOL
-Interactive Conway's Game of Life written in vaniall JS using p5.js
+Interactive Conway's Game of Life written in vanilla JS using p5.js